Pros and cons of going vegetarian with diabetes

 Food cravings are real.
 But they're as psychological as physiological.
 Here are some things you can try to manage cravings:

-- Remember your "why."
+- Remember your "why".
 Write down why you are eating vegetarian.
 Maybe it's to lose weight, gain energy or improve your diabetes management.
 You might want to set a healthier example for your kids or make environmentally friendly nutrition choices.
 Whatever your reason, post your why where you can see it when you need a reminder.

 - Plan your meals.
 It's easier to eat well when you have a list and stick to it.
-Start by testing new veggie-friendly recipes based on your favourite meat-filled ones, like a mushroom stroganoff instead of beef or a shepherd's pie filled with lentils.
+Start by testing new veggie-friendly recipes based on your favorite meat-filled ones, like a mushroom stroganoff instead of beef or a shepherd's pie filled with lentils.
 Get your family involved in choosing recipes so they support you on your journey.

 - Ask for recommendations.
 Most restaurants are happy to accommodate vegetarians and vegans.
 Seek out restaurants with vegetarian items and ask your server for recommendations when you go out to eat.